e-money/em-ledger/networks/ibc/Readme.md

 Ignore errors that do not halt the script. `run.sh` tests the existence of IBC primitives before creating new ones and thus the errors within if test brackets.
 However, the script should complete in its **entirety**.

 ### run.sh performs these functions:
-1. Launches gaia with 4- full-node + 1 validator-node
+1. Launches gaia with 4 full-node + 1 validator-node local testnet
 2. Imports the testnets keys into the hermes configuration
 3. Establishes the channel, port, connection handshakes
 4. Relays and Refunds tokens bi-directionally in both chains.